-This year, 8.0% did not achieve a C- or above in a biology content class (Table 6).
-This year's data fulfill the criteria for a GREEN light for the number of students required to repeat upper level courses in the content areas.
+This year, 10.4% did not achieve a C- or above in a biology content class (Table 6).
+This was the highest failure rate since we began using this criterion (Table 7).
+This year's data fulfill the criteria for a yellow light for the number of students required to repeat upper level courses in the content areas.